Tembel hat

-A tembel hat (Turkish: Tembel şapkası, Kova şapka Hebrew: kova tembel, כובע טמבל) is a type of bucket hat which became an Israeli national symbol.
+A tembel hat (כובע טמבל, kova tembel) is a type of bucket hat that became an Israeli national symbol.
 The tembel hat was worn by Jews in Israel from the beginning of the 20th century until the 1970s.
 It was associated with hard-working Zionist Israelis.
 It especially became associated with kibbutzim, tzabarim, and Israeli youth movements.
 In Israeli cartoons it is still used to symbolize the typical Israeli (e.g., the cartoon character Srulik).
 Tembel hats were most notably produced by the ATA textile company.